 Owners often over-estimate the revenue they will get from letting properties and under-estimate the amount of work they have to do in order generate bookings over the holiday letting season.
 In our experience, a higher and individual standard of furnishing will enable you to set a higher rental price and could potentially give you a higher occupancy rate in your holiday home throughout the year, with more repeat bookings.
 It’s a competitive market, so you have to stand out against the others!

-Elaine Skinner of leading interior design practice Camellia Interiors has these recommendations:
+Elaine Skinner of leading interior design practice Hops and Camellias has these recommendations:

 Aim to exceed expectations with your decor and furnishings.

 Your holiday home is not the place to offload granny’s old sofa or oddball bits of furniture you no longer want.
 Your letting property, irrespective of the holiday theme, should have a consistent style and image, with stand out features, stylish interior design and flawless décor.
 Remember that guests are looking for a holiday home that is at least on a par with, or better than their own home.

 Opt for neutral furnishings with colourful accessories to maximise your appeal to guests.

 Don’t just stick to white walls, it’s as bad as 80’s magnolia.
 Be brave, make it feel like a home, not a typical run of the mill show flat.
 If you make your holiday home look and feel like a cherished property, then your guests are likely to look after it more.
 If in doubt use grey!
 Greys aren’t just a passing phase, they’re the go-to neutral.
 It’s not easy it can often make or break a space, so get a designer that’s experienced in layering to help.
 Grey is so versatile that it can work for any style, anywhere.
 “I fell in love with greys as soon as I tried it,” enthuses Elaine Skinner, “my darkest favourite is Farrow & Ball’s Downpipe, its a bold, smoky hue.”